andreypopp/ocaml-tf/README.md

 }
 ```

 To obtain a value of `t` one can use the `register` function.

-The function
-automatically registers the resource with the global registry which is then
+The function automatically registers the resource with the global registry
-used to generate `.tf.json` file for you:
+which is then used to generate `.tf.json` file:

 ```ocaml
 val register : ... string -> t